g-alanis/g-alanis/README.md

 # <p align="center">Hi!
 I'm Gaby Alanis💖

 ## About Me:
-* Current undergraduate Architetcure student at the University of Colorado Boulder
+* Current Undergraduate Architetcure student at the University of Colorado Boulder
-*
+* Currently hold a Minor in Geology and a Certificate in Archictectural Engineering: Lighting Design

 ## Skills:
 * BIM (Revit, Blender)